amonell/chromatin_potential/README.md

     Output: The cisTopic topic-cell probabilities and the UMAP coordinates produced by cisTopic.
   }

-Readinannotations python script and then findingspearman python script to find DORCS.
+Readinannotations.ipynb and then FindingSpearman.ipynb to find DORCS.

 {